Fraternity and Sorority Life Educational Programming

 New Member Academy (NMA)

 After accepting an invitation to membership, each new member has one month to complete NMA.
-This online course, housed on ICON, is a broad overview of what it means to be a member of a fraternity or sorority at Iowa.
-NMA consists of six modules that introduce new members to concepts that are frequently discussed and used as topics of education across all chapters and councils.
+This virtual course, housed on ICON, is a broad overview of what it means to be a member of a fraternity or sorority at Iowa.
+NMA consists of four modules that introduce new members to concepts that are frequently discussed and used as topics of education across all chapters and councils.

 The modules are: